Rachel Hodges (Registered member BACP)

 - Trauma and traumatic experiences

-Counselling provides you an opportunity to talk about your concerns, worries or issues in a confidential, safe and relaxing environment.
+Counselling provides you with an opportunity to talk about your concerns, worries or issues in a confidential, safe and relaxing environment.
 This would be your time to express how you really feel.
 I will help you explore your situation and give you the time and space to find your own way through.
 The aim of counselling is to help you understand yourself better and use this understanding to gain control of your life, so you can decide what is right for you.

 My counselling approach is integrative which means I use a combination of techniques tailored to your specific need, although I have a grounding is person centered theory.
 I incorporate ideas and strategies from other sources into my practice and over the years have gained a wide range of experience by working in private practice, the voluntary sector and within educational settings.